VA Secondary Conditions to Back Pain

 Depression Secondary to Back Pain

 Depression is a serious mental health condition that affects the way a person thinks, feels, and acts.
-Symptoms of depression tend to include the following: persistent feelings of sadness, worthlessness, and hopelessness; lack of motivation or interest in activities that usually derive pleasure; difficulty sleeping and concentrating; irritability; decreased energy; fatigue; and changes in appetite resulting in weight loss or weight gain.
-If a veteran suffers from debilitating back pain, it is possible that they will develop depression due to the chronic pain and limitations on activities of daily living.
+Symptoms of depression tend to include the following: persistent feelings of sadness, worthlessness, and hopelessness; lack of motivation or interest in activities that are usually pleasurable; difficulty sleeping and concentrating; irritability; decreased energy; fatigue; and changes in appetite resulting in weight loss or weight gain.
+If a veteran suffers from debilitating back pain, it is possible that they will develop depression due to the chronic discomfort and limitations on activities of daily living.

 Share this Post